damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

-To contribute to this project, you can:
+To contribute to this documentation project, you can:

 - Post on issues page and briefly outline the changes you plan to make
 - If you are looking for input on what to contribute, brows the issues with the Requests or Bug label